-English Literature, Maths, Further Maths, Biology, Chemistry, Physics, History, Geography, Philosophy & Ethics, Applied Business Studies, Economics, Psychology, French, Spanish and Art.
-The Extended Project Qualification EPQ is available during year 12/13.
+English Literature, Maths, Further Maths, Biology, Chemistry, Physics, History, Geography, Philosophy & Ethics, Business Studies, Economics and Psychology and Sociology.
+The Extended Project Qualification EPQ is available during Year 12.

 What GCSE Grades do I require?

-We ask for a minimum of 5 GCSE’s at grade B or above, including both Maths and English.
-We also require a minimum of grade B in any subject you wish to study at A’ levels, if you have studied that subject at GCSE.
+We ask for a minimum of 5 GCSEs at grade 6 or above, including both maths and English.
+We also require a minimum of grade 6 in any subject you wish to study at A level, if you have studied that subject at GCSE.

 How do I apply?